 - If cerebral parenchymal involvement, there will be variable enhancement

-- Similar to other infectious processes, when walled off will be difficult to distinguish from other ring enhancing lesions.
-However, when presented with basilar cistern involvement, coccidioidomycosis should be included in your differential with tuberculosis and other granulomatous processes such as sarcoidosis.
+- Similar to other infectious processes, when walled off, it is difficult to distinguish from other ring-enhancing lesions.
+However, when presented with basilar cistern involvement, coccidioidomycosis should be included in the differential with tuberculosis and other granulomatous processes such as sarcoidosis

 For more information, please see the corresponding chapter in Radiopaedia.